DanielLiCodes/ABC-Database/README.md

 You can continue to do this until satisfied with the database [script.pdf](https://github.com/cs100/final-project-abcer/files/8809519/script.pdf)

+This script contains all the available paths for the database in a neat json format, so be sure to use it as documentation!

  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.